 This Jim Henson-directed movie had all kinds of magic: David Bowie as the Goblin King, Jennifer Connelly in her first major role, and an array of goblins and other creatures created by the Muppet mastermind himself.

 4. The Witches (1990)

-Sure you could catch the updated Anne Hathaway version on HBO Max, but our hearts will always be with the Anjelica Huston-fronted version of Roald Dahl’s story, in which a boy tries to stop a convention of witches despite being turned into a mouse.
+Now that you can no longer catch the updated Anne Hathaway version on HBO Max, fill your hearts with the Anjelica Huston-fronted version of Roald Dahl’s story, in which a boy tries to stop a convention of witches despite being turned into a mouse.

 5. The Haunted Mansion (2003)